askap-vast/vast-tools/FINDSOURCES.md

                        coords

 positional arguments:
-  coords                Right Ascension and Declination in format "HH:MM:SS
+  coords                Right Ascension and Declination in quotes.
+Can be
-                        [+/-]DD:MM:SS", in quotes.
-E.g. "12:00:00 -20:00:00".
+                        formatted as "HH:MM:SS [+/-]DD:MM:SS" (e.g. "12:00:00
-                        Degrees is also acceptable, e.g. "12.123 -20.123".
+                        -20:00:00") or decimal degrees (e.g. "12.123
-                        Multiple coordinates are supported by separating with a comma (no space) e.g. "12.231 -56.56,123.4 +21.3".
+                        -20.123").
+Multiple coordinates are supported by
+                        separating with a comma (no space) e.g. "12.231 -56.56,123.4 +21.3".
 Finally you can also enter coordinates using a .csv file.
 See example file for format.

 optional arguments:
   -h, --help            show this help message and exit